 Since we published our Modern Slavery Act Statement last year, we have:

-- Refreshed and relaunched our Modern Slavery policy;
+- Conducted the annual refresh of our Modern Slavery policy;

-- Assessed our supplier onboarding process to incorporate greater scrutiny in relation to commitments made regarding prevention of slavery and human trafficking; and
+- Continued to enhance our supplier onboarding process to incorporate greater scrutiny in relation to commitments made regarding prevention of slavery and human trafficking; and

 - Continued our programme of assurance reporting and audits to assess compliance by third party agencies with their commitments to preventing modern slavery and human trafficking.